kangkang37/senflowai/README.md

-# SenFlow Technologies Website
+# Senflow AI Website

-This is the official website for SenFlow Technologies, showcasing our AI-driven software solutions and services.
+This is the official website for Senflow AI, showcasing our AI-driven software solutions and services.

 ## Overview